Alaska

 • We saw some wild life including a black bear that are considered to be very shy.

 • Alaska’s tallest mountain, Mt.
 McKinley was at its best.
+Now the name of the mountain has been changed to Denali mountain.

 Fairbanks